Snerdly, I'll ask you, as I'm asking everybody else, because I'm asked this question all the time.

 Ho Chi Minh was a butcher.

-They're butchers, they're dictators.
+They're dictators.

 They're bloodthirsty.

-Interested in cooperation with the United States, yeah, insofar as he could fool whoever was running the United States at the time into thinking he wasn't an enemy or needed not be opposed.
+Yeah, insofar as he can fool whoever was running the United States at the time into thinking he wasn't an enemy or need not be opposed.

-Ho Chi Minh talks about his interest in cooperating with the United States, and President Sang indicated that even if it's 67 years later, it's good that we're still making progress.
+And President Tsang indicated that even if it's 67 years later, it's good that we're still making progress.

-What a bunch of hocum.
+What a bunch of hokeum.

 One of these meetings he probably didn't want to take.

-I'll I'll say some nice things about your buddy Ho Chi Minh and we'll move on.
+I'll say some nice things about your buddy Ho Chi Minh and we'll move on.

-And in the process, Obama comes out, says something that's going to profoundly irritate the Vietnam era war veterans.
+And in the process, Obama comes out, says something that's going to profoundly irritate the Vietnam-era war veterans.

 This is kind of funny.